L.C. David is a freelance writer from Florida whose hobbies include watching others enjoy boat rides, theme park rides, and car rides.

 Well-to-do families were hiring disabled tour guides to pose as family members.
 Then, the family was given a disability access card that allowed them to skip the lines at popular rides and shows.
-While the disabled person was paid well by the family, Disney felt that there had to be change to the program.
+While the disabled person was paid well by the family, Disney felt that there had to be a change to the program.

-In late 2013 it implemented a new program that requires more verification, a fast pass type voucher and more questions.
+In late 2013 it implemented a new program that requires more verification, a fast pass type voucher, and more questions.

 But this change caused controversy as well.
 Guests with "invisible" disabilities such as autism or genetic disorders were now facing more controversy and questions.
-Many disabled guests felt that the process had become much harder and more unpleasant for their entire family.
+Many disabled guests felt that the process had become much harder and more unpleasant for their entire families.

 Fixing one problem led to a different one.
 According to reports, Disney may continue to revise its policy as the need arises.

 With the tragic passing of Lane Graves at Walt Disney World due to an alligator attack, closer scrutiny has been made as to just how many alligators are on Disney property.
 The answer seems to be: quite a few.